 That’s for another story!
 How did I get myself to finally start painting my room?

 Three paint colors made the final cut.
 I slathered each one on the wall–not in some inconspicuous place, but in the middle of each wall.
 And you know what?
 I couldn’t stand looking at it (I knew that would be the case).
 The walls screamed to me to finish them.
 That first step of putting the paint on the walls propelled me to finish–no matter the cost to my poor body.
 It probably took me longer than most.

 But I was persistent and got it done.
 And I love, love, love it!

 Step Your Way to Successfully Turn a Dream Into Reality

 As you can see, using the one-step process works for anything.
 Just being cognizant of it can change your life.
 I’m not being melodramatic.
 Imagine making that one phone call to someone you know could further your career, but whom you have deemed unreachable.

 What if she responds and that propels your career to another level?

-How about that half-marathon you’ve promised yourself you would train for?
+How about that triathlon dream you’ve promised yourself you would train for?

 What would happen if you do a Google search today for a smaller race that takes place in your own town?

 Or maybe it’s something very personal, something that you need to explore; marriage, relationships, children.
 There are answers, but they’re not “out there.”
-No, the answers you seek are already within you!
-Don’t be lulled into doing nothing simply because when you step back, the big picture is sooo big.
+No, the answers you seek are already within you.
+Don’t be lulled into doing nothing simply because when you step back, the big picture of your dream is sooo big.